dankelley/nvim/README.md

 ## Customization Details

+### Use a 'nerd' font in terminal settings

+It helps to use a "nerd" font, so that various icons will show up in the lualine and elsewhere.
+I am finding `JetBrainsMono Nerd Font` to my liking lately, and so that is what I have set for my iTerm2 profile.

 ### Turn off the autoformat-on-save feature (autocmds.lua BLOCK 1)

 **Context.** Lazyvim was formatting files upon saves.
 I liked this file at